nochadisfaction/pixel/.amazonq/rules/astro.md

 ## Data & Content Management

 - Use content collections for structured content
-- Leverage Astro's built-in Markdown/MDX support
+- Leverage Astro's built-in Markdown support and content collections
 - Implement proper data fetching in the frontmatter section
 - Use Astro.glob() for file-based data